cultuurnet/stoplight-docs-best-practices/docs/creating-a-stoplight-project.md

 5. If you want you can click on "pick a FoneAwesome icon" to go to a list of possible icons
 6. Change the icon color to the brand color of the product

-#### Step 4: Manage project access
+## Step 4

+Click the Share button in the sidebar of your project and configure your project's access:

 ![](../assets/images/create-stoplight-project-step-4.png)

 In your Stoplight project's settings, adjust the access.

-1. Make sure to change the visibility from Private to something else if needed.
-A good initial visibility can be Internal, before the documentation is ready to go public.
-2. Make sure to Save your new visibility
-3. Add extra members to the project.
+1. Add extra members to the project.
 By default only you will be able to make changes to it.
+2. Optionally you can change the visibility to Internal or Public.
+However a new project should start as Private and only change visibility once it's ready.